Divorce Mediator Kimberley Keyes examines how child support mediation can benefit families by reducing conflict.

 The point is this: The Child Support Guidelines provide a useful tool for generating a standardized child support order for two average parents at various income levels.
 What the guidelines don’t do, however, is consider the unique needs of the children and parents of a given family.
 Through mediation, parents can explore ways to stretch their dollars in the way that most benefits their children and the parents themselves.

-Kim is a divorce mediator for South Shore Divorce Mediation, located in Hingham, Massachusetts.
+Kim is a divorce mediator for South Shore Divorce Mediation, with offices in Hingham, Massachusetts and East Sandwich, Massachusetts.
 She is also a Senior Associate Attorney for Lynch & Owens, P.C., where she specializes in divorce and family law issues.
 Kim is a statutory mediator under M.G.L.
 Ch.
 233, s.
 23C and a proud member of the Massachusetts Council on Family Mediation.
 To read more from Kim Keyes, check out her author page on the Lynch & Owens Blog.